profgeek/under-construction/README.md

 ## 📖 About

-This is designed for easy deployment if you just want to put a temporary page on a site you are developing
+This lightweight template is perfect for deploying a temporary “Under Construction” page while your site is in development.
+Fast to set up, easy to customize, and minimal in design.

 ---

 ## ✨ Features

-- Feature 1: Includes AI-generated picture
+- 🖼️ Includes an AI-generated image to enhance visual appeal
-- Feature 2: One-page standard html
+- 📄 One-page HTML layout—no fluff, just essentials
-- Feature 3: Only two files needed
+- 🗂️ Requires only two files for full functionality

 ---